tito21/tiny-tensorgrad/README.md

 # Tiny-tensorgrad

 A tiny deep learning framework using numpy as backend.
-It has a matrix (only 2D) autograd engine inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd) and a pytorch like API
+It has a tensor autograd engine inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd) and a pytorch like API

 ![Results of a simple classification problem](demo.png)